-Thea Hoogstraten (JD, UBC, 2010) has a broad litigation practice at Alexander Holburn Beaudin +Lang in Vancouver.
-She represents government and private sector clients through her Administrative Law, Insurance, Local Government, Defamation + Publication Risk Management, Cannabis and Appellate Advisory Practices.
-Her practice has a focus on municipal law, defamation and administrative law.
+Thea Hoogstraten (JD, UBC, 2010) has a broad litigation practice at Allen/ McMillan LLP in Vancouver.
+She represents government and private sector clients with a focus on municipal law, appellate advocacy, defamation and administrative law.

 Keith Evans (LLB, UBC, 2010) is legal counsel with the BC Ministry of Attorney General.
 Since joining the Ministry of Attorney General in 2012 his work has included general civil litigation and constitutional and administrative law.
 His practice currently focuses on labour and employment matters.